aaronryank/shortC/README.md

 # shortC
 shortC is a "programming language" for code golfing.
-Frequently-used C functions/keywords are shortened into capital letters.
+Frequently-used C functions/keywords are shortened into capital letters and Unicode things.

 Build the "interpreter": `make`.